iandees/wof-editor/README.md

 5. Production deploy

-Uses [serverless](https://www.serverless.com/framework/docs-providers-aws-guide-deploying) system and assumes access to organization secrets, which are limited access for Github org admins only.
+Uses [serverless](https://www.serverless.com/framework/docs-providers-aws-guide-deploying) system and assumes access to organization secrets and AWS account access (for project admins only).

 Create a file `config.prod.yaml` (reference `config.sample.yaml`), with contents like: